hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I'd suppose it may be possible to do the above now, but couldn't say for sure.

 [14:18:20](#pFeb9YofUZFrS1X_x1_Jvzowt4h0q7Z5WDUY2m1_pFs) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 I feel stupid, and devastated.
 I have found only a pre 2008 archive.
 That's the time I switched the jobs.
 I did so again 4 years ago and asked my colleagues, to back-up my files.
 Did not check, so they exported only the profile folders.
 But I had !Rebol in the root.
-All is gone, including the whole IOS history, etc. That hurts Ì†ΩÌ∏ü
+All is gone, including the whole IOS history, etc. That hurts üòü

 [14:29:51](#_lVib5NyPAVF2r969uvuLamSYnMyGZSp4FOpQJDm6Ow) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 I have found slightly different version to what Chris posted.
 Where it differs is it shows more of a dialect.
 It's from 2001, 20 years old :-)